So, you want to teach nature and sustainability to English language learners?

 - Your Starter Guide–which is almost ready to go, and includes the four components I just told you about,

-- exclusive, super valuable tips on everything from nature journaling to starting a teaching garden, as well as
+- exclusive, super valuable tips and hacks on everything from nature journaling to starting a teaching garden,

-- FREE access to the English in Nature resource library
+- FREE early-bird access to the English in Nature Resource Library (limited time offer) and

 - regular and timely updates on all new English in Nature resources, events and offers.

-Once you’re in, you can do your quick self-assessment of your skills needed for teaching English in Nature, and then feel free to view the courses available to you to build and expand your skills set even further.
+Once you’re in, you can do your own quick self-assessment of skills and knowledge needed for teaching English in Nature, and then feel free to view the courses suggestions for building and expanding your skills set even further.

 So there you have it!
 It might sound like a lot now, but it will feel like a breeze once you’re out there and doing it!